HITECHCRIME/HC_SG40_Origin/README.md

 my mind has dual tags

-call me a moth - with no reason to die flying to fire, why can't you see, oh right shining in a different spectrum of light blink and i'm gone but i wasn't a lie i was apart i was so distant too much involved in your meddling business
+call me a moth - with no reason to die flying to fire - why can't you see, oh right shining in a different spectrum of light blink and i'm gone, i wasn't a lie i was apart i was so distant too much involved in your meddling business